How to Raise a Grievance at Work: A Practical Guide

 - You need a formal record for legal reasons

-If your workplace issue eventually leads to an employment tribunal claim, your grievance letter becomes evidence.
+If your workplace issue eventually leads to a tribunal claim, your grievance letter becomes evidence.
 The tribunal will read it.
 Your employer's lawyers will scrutinise it.
-Everything you wrote - and didn't write - can be examined and challenged.

 Be accurate: Don't exaggerate or speculate.
-If you overstate your case in the grievance and it's later disproved, your credibility suffers across the board.
+Overstating your case and being disproved damages your credibility across the board.

-Be comprehensive (but strategic): Include the key issues, but understand that what you put in writing becomes fixed.
-If you forget something important, adding it later can look like an afterthought.
+Be comprehensive but strategic: Include key issues, but understand that what you write becomes fixed.
+Adding things later can look like an afterthought.

-Avoid emotional language: "I felt humiliated and devastated" is fine.
-"My manager is a vindictive bully who has made my life hell" is less helpful - even if it feels true.
+Avoid emotional language: "I felt humiliated" is fine.
+"My manager is a vindictive bully" is less helpful — even if it feels true.

-Don't make allegations you can't evidence: If you accuse someone of something and can't back it up, it weakens your overall case.
+Don't make allegations you can't evidence: Accusations you can't back up weaken your overall case.

 - You submit a written grievance — to your line manager, HR, or whoever your policy directs